iasql/docs/docs/ECS Fargate Tutorials/flyway.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-slug: '/typeorm'
+slug: '/flyway'
 ---

-# IaSQL on TypeORM (SQL ORM)
+# IaSQL on Flyway (SQL)

-In this tutorial we will run [TypeORM SQL migrations](https://typeorm.io/#/migrations) on top of IaSQL to deploy a Node.js HTTP server within a docker container on your AWS account using ECS, ECR and ELB.
+In this tutorial we will run [Flyway SQL migrations](https://flywaydb.org/documentation/concepts/migrations) on top of IaSQL to deploy a Node.js HTTP server within a docker container on your AWS account using ECS, ECR and ELB.
 The container image will be hosted as a public repository in ECR and deployed to ECS using Fargate.

 :::tip